Edwint117/Edwint117/README.md

 **`Student Engineer (Developer/Creator)`**

-I'm an aspiring software engineer currently a junior at The Ohio State University.
+I'm an junior software engineer currently a junior at The Ohio State University.

 ### 🧰 Languages and Tools